 It has been estimated that less than 50 percent of the vital records, for example, were prepared and submitted for permanent filing prior to 1907.
 Land deeds, probate, and court records generally begin in Wisconsin with the organization of the county.
 Prior to that date, check the County or Counties it was created from.
 Some counties formed from other counties transcribed their portion of property deeds to be kept with the new county deed records.
 Chippewa County was attached to Crawford County for county and judicial purposes from 1845–51; La Crosse County for county and judicial purposes from 1851–53.
 Some early records may be found there.

 The following dates indicates what vital, land, probate, and court records are in Chippewa county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.